Drilling engineer

 - You'll often be required to work offshore or in remote areas, but office-based roles are available too.

-- The work on offshore rigs is physically demanding, often undertaken in dirty, wet and noisy conditions.
+- Working on offshore rigs is physically demanding, and is often undertaken in dirty, wet and noisy conditions.
 The weather may also be unpleasant.

 - Living conditions on most rigs are very comfortable.
 Rigs usually accommodate 50 to 100 people.
 Rooms are compact and are frequently shared with a colleague working the opposite 12-hour shift, so you'll rarely see your roommate.
 All meals and laundry services are provided.
 Regular facilities include a gym and snooker room with access to computers and DVDs.
 Alcohol is prohibited on the rig.